sibabrata-acharya/authentication/README.md

 ### Application configuration

--Before using authentication template application, you must register an application with a provider.
+- Before using authentication template application, you must register an application with a provider.
 A new application can be created at Facebook/google/twitter/linkedin developers website.
 Your application will be issued an app ID and app secret.
--Provide app ID and app secret to the strategy.
+- Provide app ID and app secret to the strategy.
 You will also need to configure a redirect URI which matches the route in your application.
 Refer oauth.js file.

 ### Application execution

--app.js provides three routes
+- app.js provides three routes

       ```
           1. '/login' to show the provider options to login, '/account'
           2. '/account' to show some profile information after login to any provider
           3. '/logout' to terminate an existing login session and redirect to login page.
       ```

--After all configuration is done, start the application and try 'YOUR_DOMAIN_NAME'/login in the browser.
+- After all configuration is done, start the application and try 'YOUR_DOMAIN_NAME'/login in the browser.